laravel/docs/telescope.md

      }

 <a name="available-watchers"></a>
-## Available Watchers
+## 可用的監視者

-Telescope watchers gather application data when a request or console command is executed.
+Telescope 監視者 gather application data when a request or console command is executed.
 You may customize the list of watchers that you would like to enable within your `config/telescope.php` configuration file:

     'watchers' => [
         Watchers\CacheWatcher::class => true,